new Operator in C++

 new expression in C++ does three things in C++:

 1. Locates and reserves required storage in memory for the object to be allocated.
-When this step completes, the correct amount of storage is allocated for the object to use, but it is not yet an object.
+When this step is completed, the correct amount of storage is allocated for the object to use, but it is not yet an object.

-2. Next step is to initialize the object(s).
-Once this stage completes, enough information is present for allocated memory to be an object.
+2. The next step is to initialize the object(s).
+Once this stage is completed, enough information is present for allocated memory to be an object.

 The new operator denotes a request for memory allocation in the free space.
 If sufficient memory is available, the new operator initializes the memory and returns the newly allocated and initialized memory address to the pointer variable.